Home - Coinspect Security

 Screenshot showing the multiple chained batch swaps in the transaction traces

-1. Value extraction (separate call): With internal balances credited from the first call, SC1 invoked manageUserBalance(WITHDRAW_INTERNAL) for each asset, then performed ERC‑20 transfers to the recipient account.
+1. Value extraction (separate transaction): With internal balances credited from the first call, SC1 invoked manageUserBalance(WITHDRAW_INTERNAL) for each asset, then performed ERC‑20 transfers to the recipient account.

 On-Chain Evidence